We offer a number of weekly sessions, as well as special events and retreats throughout the year.

 This evening is an opportunity to meditate in community, discuss dharma in small groups, and have a sense of sangha.
 Our Friends night is co-hosted by the Seattle and Vancouver in Canada Sanghas, offering the opportunity to get to know people more.

 Every Sunday, from 1pm-2:30pm, we host a virtual meeting open to anyone who identifies as being in recovery from all forms of addiction (alcohol, food, drugs, shopping, TV, internet, gambling, depression, sex and love addiction and other compulsive addictive behaviours).
 The seminal text is Eight Step Recovery Using The Buddha’s Teachings to Overcome Addiction, though we study other Buddhist recovery books, too.

 Meditation for people in all forms of recovery (alcohol, food, drugs, shopping, TV, internet, gambling, depression, sex and love addiction and other compulsive addictive behaviours).

-This drop-in meditation evening is for people in recovery.
+This virtual meditation evening is for people in recovery.
 The sessions will be an opportunity to explore Buddhist meditation as a tool to help cultivate sobriety of mind.
 Meditation for people with addiction issues or compulsive behaviours can help calm the mind and heal the heart.